tfabris/TomServo/README.md

 Exporting Models From Blender for Printing:
 -------------------------------------------

-Instructions below are for Blender version 3.6, later versions might work a little differently.
+Instructions below are for Blender version 3.6.
+If you are running a later version, it might work a little differently.
+I haven't tried this on Blender 4.2 yet.

 Keep the parts in their arranged positions, in the blender file, when you export. **Do not tilt the parts,** they are already in their printing positions.